LLAMAFUZZ: Large Language Model Enhanced Greybox Fuzzing: Experiment

-Consequently, we list all the unique bugs triggered, including bug ID and the expected time used to trigger it in \autoref{bugs avg time}.
-The reported time accounts for missed measurements (where the fuzzer only triggers a bug in M out of N campaigns) and fits the distribution of time-to-bug samples onto an exponential distribution~\cite{Hazimeh:2020:Magma}.
+Consequently, we listed all the unique bugs triggered, including bug ID and the expected time taken to trigger it in \autoref{bugs avg time}.
+The reported time accounts for missed measurements (where the fuzzer only triggered a bug in M out of N campaigns) and fits the distribution of time-to-bug samples onto an exponential distribution~\cite{Hazimeh:2020:Magma}.

-Compared to AFL++, {\fuzzername} triggers a greater number of bugs and significantly speeds up, whereas the grid bluer represents trigger bugs faster.
-Specifically, {\fuzzername} achieved significant speed up in 29 of 43 bugs that triggered in both {\fuzzername} and AFL++ with the remaining bugs exhibiting similar trigger times.
-In comparison to moptafl, honggfuzz, and fairfuzz, {\fuzzername} triggered bugs faster in 25, 23, and 21 cases respectively.
-Overall, the result indicates a substantial advantage of {\fuzzername} over {\cmpfuzzer} in exploring bugs.
+Compared to AFL++, {LLAMAFUZZ} triggered a greater number of bugs and significantly sped up, with darker blue grid cells representing faster bug triggering.
+Specifically, {LLAMAFUZZ} achieved significant speedups in 29 of 43 bugs that were triggered in both {LLAMAFUZZ} and AFL++ with the remaining bugs exhibiting similar trigger times.
+In comparison to moptafl, honggfuzz, and fairfuzz, {LLAMAFUZZ} triggered bugs faster in 25, 23, and 21 cases respectively.
+Overall, the results indicate a substantial advantage of {LLAMAFUZZ} over AFL++, Moptafl, Honggfuzz, and Fairfuzz in exploring bugs.